 - Hero & header images – Carousels and image headers should be specifiable for the homepage, categories and across other areas of the site.
 JohnLewis.com make excellent use of hero & header images across their categories, highlighting latest ranges and deals.

 A customer needs to feel as informed as possible about a product before committing to purchase.
 The layout and information provided at a product level can have a big impact on this.

 - Multiple images per product – Customers expect to see a large number of high quality product images

 - Product image zoom-in capability – Images should be high resolution, be ‘zoom-able’ (did I just make that word up?!) by click and through movement of the mouse across the image

 - Product image 360 degree view – Functionality to allow for products to be viewed from all angles

 - Product coverage – Where products appear in publications, the ability to highlight this to the customer through thumbnail images/logos

 - Product stock level tracking and notification – Ensure stock availability is visible and ideally in real-time to to avoid fulfilment frustration.
-As highlighted in my last post, Made.com make great use of product imagery, offering a number of images from different angles and showing the items in use and on their own:
+Made.com make great use of product imagery, offering a number of images from different angles and showing the items in use and on their own.